cu-ecen-aeld/final-project-marcoronk/MarcoRonk-Final-Project-Video.md

 ## Challenges
 My most difficult challenge when implementing this project were:
-* Understand how proc works in a kernel module;
+* Understand how proc and sys works in a kernel module;
 * how works netlink;

 ## Lessons Learned